benis-bastelschuppen/jBash/README.txt

 You can load local files into the console with {l}:
 	l myfile.html
+This works only on the server (also localhost), not with file:/// !
+You can also load websites, but mostly they deny loading into iframes/objects.

 Clear the screen with {cls}:
 	cls

-This works only on the server (also localhost), not with file:/// !

 Have fun!